 2. Gratitude Lists - Move our brains beyond ruminating, getting and planning to a place of gratitude for what is.

 3. Letting Go - We can recognize when we are clinging to outcome and clinging to certainty.
 We can recognize this for what it is - an illusion of control.
-Let them go of worries as if they are balloons or write them on a piece of paper and dropping them in a box - call it what you want - a “God Box” or a “I Control Nothing Box.”.
+Let go of worries as if they are balloons or write them on a piece of paper and dropping them in a box - call it what you want - a “God Box” or a “I Control Nothing Box.”.

 4. Practice Mindfulness - Being only in the moment: savor every bite of a meal, sit and listen to music while doing nothing else.
 When you go reflexively for that phone, that food, that purchase - ask yourself who's driving: your left brain or your right brain?